kingjinho/notes_os/ch04.CPU_scheduling/README.md

         - `High level scheduling determines total number of works`
         - if there are too many jobs running, system overloaded!
             - Like restaurant accepting too many customers despite ths number of seats
-        - `When job requests come, scheduler decide whether to accept or decline, based on circumstances`
+        - `When job requests come, scheduler decide whether to accept or decline, based on context`
     - Mid level
         - Between high and low level
         - `Act as a buffer`
         - `Even though high level system controls total number of process, sometimes it does not work idealy`
-        - By limiting the number of active process, this prevents system overloads
+        - `By limiting the number of active process, this prevents system overloads`
             - Using suspend and active
     - Low level
         - short-term scheduling
-        - `Determines which process needs to take CPU, and which to set as blocking status amd as such`
+        - `Determines which process needs to take CPU, and which to set as blocking status and as such`
             - This means, `Dealing with process status`
     - ![process scheduling by level](./res/process-scheduling-by-level.png)

 5. Purpose of scheduling
     - Fairness
         - Every process will be equally allocated
-    - Effectiveness
+    - Efficiency
         - No down-time
     - Stability
         - allocate resource based on priority, protect system from malfunctioning process